nitishkumar515/Nitish_iiitb/README.md

 ## Day - 1 : Introduction to Verilog RTL Design and Synthesis

 ### **Introduction to Simulator**
 * A simulator is a software tool that is used to check the functionality of a circuit design before it is implemented in hardware.
+* It It does this by simulating the behavior of the design in software, using a Hardware Description Language (HDL) such as Verilog or VHDL.
+* The testbench generates stimulus signals that are applied to the RTL design.
+* Simulator looks for change in input signals, upon change in the input output is evaluated.
+* If no change in the input, no change to the output.
+*  A tool called GTKWave is used to open the VCD file and view the output waveform.

 ![flow graph](https://github.com/nitishkumar515/Nitishkumar_iiitb/blob/main/images/day_1/iverilog_simulation_flow%20chart.png)